Marianne Williamson: Career

 In 1979, Williamson returned to Houston, where she ran a metaphysical bookstore coffee shop, sang Gershwin standards in a nightclub, got married and divorced "almost immediately", and underwent a "spiritual surrender".

 In 1983, Williamson had what she has called a "flash" to close the coffee shop and move to Los Angeles.
-She got an apartment in Hollywood, where her roommate was 17-year-old Laura Dern.
+She rented an apartment in Hollywood, where her roommate was 17-year-old Laura Dern.
 Dern has stated that Williamson "held prayer groups in our living room."

 Williamson's teachings stemmed from an inspirational message: "Divine love is the core and essence of every human mind."
 She saw this message as a remedy to misinterpretations of the Bible that, through an emphasis on sin and guilt, could lead to harm (e.g., slavery, depression, self-loathing).

 As word spread about "the young woman talking about a God who loves you, no matter what," she had to rent church space to accommodate the demand to hear her speak.
 In 1987, she began lecturing monthly in New York.
 Eventually, she was invited to speak throughout the U.S. and Europe.
 Williamson did not charge for her lectures but had a "suggested donation" of $7 and a policy of not turning people away for lack of money.
 Williamson's style has been described as a "trendy amalgam of Christianity, Buddhism, pop psychology and 12-step recovery wisdom".

-Unity Church Pastor
+Unity Church

 Williamson became the spiritual leader for the Church of Today, a Unity Church in Warren, Michigan, where she had 2,300 congregants and 50,000 television viewers.
 Her position also included administrative leadership; her actions as leader included booking Aerosmith's Steven Tyler, expanding the bookstore, and increasing the congregation's racial and sexual orientation diversity.
 As a result, the Church grew rapidly.

-Williamson resigned from the Church Renaissance Unity Interfaith Spiritual Fellowship in 2003.
-For a time, she lectured at Methodist, Episcopal and Unitarian churches.